Neo-Nazi Organization Holds Annual Rally In Georgia

 Local law enforcement, which plans on having some 400 officers on hand, has discouraged counter-protests in an effort to reduce any possible violence.
 Their concern is valid, considering the number of hospitalizations and deaths that have occurred at similar rallies.

-The death of Heather Heyer at the Charlottesville, Virginia “Unite the Right” rally last August is still fresh in the minds of many.
+The death of Heather Heyer at the Charlottesville, Virginia, “Unite the Right” rally last August is still fresh in the minds of many.
 The rally was held in protest to the removal of a Confederate statue from a local park.
 Heyer died after a man drove his car into a group of anti-racist demonstrators.
 Newnan police want to avoid any such travesty.
 In addition to encouraging residents to stay away from the rally, they have also barricaded the park where it will be held.

 Citizens of Newnan have also devised their own protest in the form of a community festival featuring local musicians and advertised as #NewnanStrong.
 Residents are coming together in a demonstration of anti-racism and anti-hate.
-Andrew Kimmel, head of live video for BuzzFeed News is covering the events in Newnan, and has tweeted photos of residents using sidewalk chalk to draw “messages of love” around the town.
+Andrew Kimmel, head of live video for BuzzFeed News, is covering the events in Newnan, and has tweeted photos of residents using sidewalk chalk to draw “messages of love” around the town.

 Residents of Newnan have come out to write messages of love in chalk on walls and sidewalks all throughout town. pic.twitter.com/EeqCqj0MgK